TUfischl/sizeestimation/scenarios/LUBM/README.md

 1.Run the CREATE TABLE statements from schema.sql

 2.Get the data :) The data files were exceeding the maximum allowable github size.
-Send us email to get the raw ‘|’-delimited data.
+Send us email to get the raw '|'-delimited data.

 3.Load the data